KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Getting_Started/Input_Output_and_Visualization/Salome_input.md

 ```
 {: data-lang="Python"}

-After thar, we must create our simulation.
+After that, we must create our simulation.
 Since this is a structural analysis, we will use the StructuralMechanicsAnalysis

 ```python
 # Create the Analysis Stage